Zach McKinstry Player Props: Tigers vs. Orioles

-After batting .296 with three doubles, two home runs, two walks and four RBI in his past 10 games, Zach McKinstry and the Detroit Tigers take on the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 6:40 PM ET on Thursday.
+After hitting .321 with two doubles, two home runs, two walks and three RBI in his past 10 games, Zach McKinstry and the Detroit Tigers face the Baltimore Orioles (who will hand the ball to Grayson Rodriguez) at 6:40 PM ET on Friday.

-He had a hitless performance in his previous game (0-for-3) against the Brewers.
+In his most recent game, he strung together two hits (going 2-for-3) against the Orioles.

 Zach McKinstry Game Info & Props vs. the Orioles